 Unlike fiat payment systems like Skrill or Neteller, where account numbers are always the same, some blockchain wallets may generate a new address every time you receive funds.
 Other processes are similar to classic online wallets.

-Most cryptocurrency wallets provide their users with a wider range of features than simply sending, receiving, or storing tokens.
+Cryptocurrency wallets can provide their users with a wider range of features than simply sending, receiving, or storing tokens.
+Most focus on the security of your crypto, like with a multisig wallet where you get the option of securing your private keys in multiple devices or softwares; that way you can rest easy with the safety of your crypto.
 Some applications allow conducting inter-blockchain transactions (swaps).
 By doing this, you will be able to switch between various cryptocurrencies that belong to various blockchains without going to exchanges.

 What is a blockchain wallet used for?